Best Twitter API for Market Research

 What Actually Matters

-The best option usually wins on workflow fit, not abstract capability
+The best option usually wins on day-to-day usability, not abstract capability

 When teams search for the best Twitter API for market research, they are usually comparing how much real work it takes to get from a question to a useful output.